 3. Make sure there is plenty of room to stop before sliding across a sidewalk, into a wall, etc. You’d think kids would show common sense here, but sometimes not so much.

-4. Pick up the slide right after sliding; it can kill grass pretty quick otherwise.
+4. Pick up the slide right after sliding; it can kill grass pretty quickly otherwise.

-5. A small amount of soap or other skin-safe lubricant can increase the fun, but be very conservative in your application.
+5. A small amount of soap or other skin-safe lubricants can increase the fun, but be very conservative in your application.
 Soap in the eyes isn’t as fun as it sounds.

 5. Camp in the backyard